 Canada to Review Purchase of US-Made F-35 Jets Amid Tensions with Washington

-- Prime Minister Mark Carney has requested a review of the F-35 fighter jet purchase, asking if other options exist due to the changing environment.
+- Canada's new Prime Minister Mark Carney has ordered a review of the country's agreement to buy F-35 fighter jets in response to trade tensions with the United States.

 237 Articles